niloymridul/d287-java-frameworks/README.md

 C - Customize the HTML user interface for your customer’s application.
 The user interface should include the shop name, the product names, and the names of the parts.

-Here is what I have done for this part:
+Here is what I have done for this part: (Note all of this was done via the mainscreen.html file).
 - Added a Style tag and CSS style choices from lines 4 to 24 which consists of color, font-size,etc:
 ```
   <!-- CSS Styling -->